 How should one cope with all these requests?
 The Eisenhower matrix helped clarify one thing: Just because a request was important to the sender didn’t mean it was necessarily important to me.
 One of my biggest fatherhood learnings was that the repercussions for failing to respond to a message in this category are low, and there’s typically not a real deadline for dealing with it.
 Once you let go of holding yourself to unreasonable response times and antiquated concepts like Inbox Zero, you liberate yourself to focus on the important stuff.

-“If you got 200+ letters a day, you would never think it was realistic to respond to all of them.
-Why should email be any different?”
 This attitude has been touted by Jocelyn Glei, author of Unsubscribe: How to Kill Email Anxiety, Avoid Distraction, and Get Work Done.
 She argues that the rule of reciprocity makes us feel obligated to respond to personal messages, even when the volume of those messages means it’s simply unrealistic to do so.
 Instead, she recommends thinking of email as snail mail: “If you got 200+ letters a day, you would never think it was realistic to respond to all of them.
 Why should email be any different?
 Your time is limited, and you can only respond to so much.”

 Filling out this quadrant also helped me recognize how much FOMO, or fear of missing out, can wind up driving the way I spend my time.
 Before my daughter was born, I was always heading off to professional events—breakfasts, dinners, happy hours.
 Afterward, it became imperative for me to set clear boundaries to protect family time.